Energy

 18:45 GMT

-Oil production: OPEC have released it’s March crude oil production data which indicates it has not been this low since 1999.
+Oil supply: OPEC have released it’s March crude oil production data which indicates it has not been this low since 1999.

 Economists say the oil market is "tight".
 Supply and demand are typically fairly balanced, which means small shifts in supply can have disproportionate impact on prices.The largest supply disruption in history happened in March and oil price stayed below $120.
 Time to revise the "tight" part?